rajayonin/dotfiles/vim_cheatsheet.md

 Don't suffer too much!

 # Modes
-There are 3 modes on Vim, each mode having its own specific commands:
+There are 3 modes on Vim, each mode having its own specific actions:
 1. **NORMAL mode:** Keypresses represent actions.
 Enter it by pressing `Esc`.
-2. **INSERT mode:** Keypresses represent characters.
+2. **INSERT mode:** Keypresses represent regular characters.
 There are many ways of entering it (see [Insertion](#insertion)).
 3. **VISUAL mode:** Here you can select characters like you would in a regular text editor.
 Enter it by pressing `v`.